NoetherCharges/Lumos/README.md

 ### Why Use a Pyramidal Horn Antenna?
 The pyramidal horn antenna was chosen for this project due to its:
 - **Ease of Construction**: Simple geometry makes it straightforward to design and fabricate.
-- **Cost-Effectiveness**: Requires fewer and inexpensive resources - MDF board, aluminium tape.
+- **Cost-Effectiveness**: Requires fewer and inexpensive resources - MDF board, aluminium foil(kitchen foil) and aluminium tape.
-- **Better Directivity**: Horn antennas provide good directivity, making it ideal for capturing signals from specific regions of the sky.
+- **Better Directivity**: Horn antennas provide good directivity, making them ideal for capturing signals from specific sky regions.

 ### How to Select Dimensions of a Horn Antenna
 The electrodynamics of the pyramidal horn antenna is analyzed using concepts from Antenna Theory by Constantine A. Balanis.
 For a detailed explanation, including the procedure to optimize the antenna's directivity, refer to the accompanying theory [pdf]((./path/to/horn_antenna_design.pdf)).
 The pdf also includes the iterative algorithm used to determine the aperture lengths, along with the corresponding Python [code]((./path/to/horn_antenna_design.pdf)).